Skip to main content

 Staying connected

-It is essential that refugees fleeing Ukraine have access to affordable connectivity to keep in touch with family and friends, and find out the latest information.
 The European Commission and European Parliament helped to coordinate steps to ensure this with telecom operators from the EU and Ukraine.
 They issued a statement outlining coordinated efforts to secure and stabilise affordable or free roaming and international calls between the EU and Ukraine.
-Although the initial agreement was only for 3 months, the Commission has called on telecoms operators in the EU and Ukraine to prolong their agreement.
+The agreement, initially set to last only for 3 months, has been prolonged five times until summer 2025.
+In June 2025, the Commission adopted a proposal for a Council decision on Ukraine joining the EU roaming area.
+This will enable citizens to seamlessly use their mobile services between Ukraine and the EU without any additional charges.

 fix-empty